cfrazier1978/Quick_Start_Guide/.ipynb_checkpoints/Quick_Start_Guide-checkpoint.md

 NOTE: If you are building your model in the Labs Platform, be sure to commit your changes in the terminal.
 To do so, you will need to do the following:

-1. Change your directory using `cd ` to where you want to make the commit.
+1. `cd` into your project directory.
 - Example 1: `cd Quick_Start_Guide`
 - Example 2: `cd my_test_dir`